seliftl/09-adapter-flyweight-android/README.md

 1. Create an instance of your `FighterRecyclerViewAdapter` with a list of previously generated `Fighter`s and assign it to the reference of your `RecyclerView`.

 To implement a custom `RecyclerView.Adapter<>` you also have to implement a new view holder which extends `RecyclerView.ViewHolder`.

 View holders are wrappers for custom view elements.
 When created they get a reference to the view element, unwrap the single elements and _"cache"_ them as private fields.
 Later on you're using the view holder instance to pass data to the view element either by accessing the _"cached"_ fields directly or by calling convenience methods (like in the given `FighterListAdapter`).

 In the given use case you can implement the view holder as a `static` nested class.
 The Android docs and the blog entry on _grokkingandroid.com_ are containing samples how the view holder may be implemented.
-Beside the view holder you're required to implement the methods:
+Beside the view holder you're required to implement these methods:

-* `onCreateViewHolder(...)` which inflates your custom view element (remember the given `FighterListAdapter`)
+* `onCreateViewHolder(...)` which inflates your custom view element (see the given `FighterListAdapter`)
-* `onBindViewHolder(...)` which is doing the adaption work to transfer the data from a `Fighter` to your view element
+* `onBindViewHolder(...)` which is doing the adaptation work to transfer the data from a `Fighter` instance to your view element using your custom view holder
 * `getItemCount()`

-When you have completed the assignment the overall performance of the app should be mutch better.
+When you have completed the assignment the overall performance of the app should be much better.

 _Side note: Keep in mind that the image handling as it was accomplished in this assignment is **not** best practice but was just done this way to provoke performance problems.
-In real world applications you would just pass the id of an image resource to the `ImageView` to let Android care about loading the image._
+In real world applications you would just pass the id (using the `R` class) of an image resource to the `ImageView` to let Android care about loading the image._

 ### A word about when to use a `RecyclerView`